nam-hoang-le/40-Days-Basic-Python/README.md

 ## Overview

-This repository contains contents of 40 days coding, which is a mini-series from AIO 2024 Course from AI Viet Nam.
+This repository contains exercises and answers of 40 days coding, which is a mini-series from AIO 2024 Course from AI Viet Nam.

-There are pdf file and doing parts in each day.
+In each day, there are a pdf/ image files of contents and a Jupyter Notebook or results of that day.

+A lot of thanks for Dr.Quang-Dinh Vinh and his team for creating this series.

+## Outline:

+- Day 37: Learn how to execute easy PDF file with Pypdf (Finished)